Tove Jansson: Cultural legacy

-Documentaries and exhibitions of her work
+Documentaries and exhibitions

-In 1968, Swedish public TV, SVT, made a documentary about Tove called Moomins and the Sea (39 min.).
+In 1968, Swedish public TV broadcaster SVT made a documentary about Tove called Moomins and the Sea (39 min.).
 Jansson's books, originally written in Swedish, have been translated into 45 languages.
 The Moomin Museum in Tampere displays much of Jansson's work on the Moomins.
-There is a Moomin theme park named Moomin World in Naantali.
+There are Moomin theme parks such as Moomin World in Naantali, and Metsä in Hannō, Japan.
 In 2012, the BBC broadcast a one-hour documentary on Jansson, Moominland Tales: The Life of Tove Jansson.
-A Moominvalley Park opened at Hannō, Japan in 2019.

 In March 2014, the Ateneum Art Museum opened a major centenary exhibition showcasing Jansson's works as an artist, an illustrator, a political caricaturist and the creator of the Moomins.
 The exhibition drew nearly 300,000 visitors in six months.
 After Helsinki the exhibition embarked on a tour in Japan to visit five Japanese museums.

 In January 2016, a permanent Tove Jansson exhibition of murals, an oil painting, photographs and sketches opened at the Helsinki Art Museum.
-The two murals, Party in the Countryside and Party in the City were created for Helsinki City Hall's Kaupunginkellari restaurant.
+The two murals in the exhibition, Party in the Countryside and Party in the City were created for Helsinki City Hall's Kaupunginkellari restaurant.
 From June 2017 to September 2017, an exhibition of Jansson's paintings, illustrations, and cartoons was held in Kunstforeningen Gammel Strand in Copenhagen in collaboration with Ateneum in Helsinki.
 The exhibition then moved from October 2017 to January 2018 to the Dulwich Picture Gallery in London.
 This was the first major retrospective exhibition of her work in the United Kingdom.

 A biopic, titled Tove, directed by Zaida Bergroth was released in October 2020.

 Commemorations

 Jansson was selected as the main motif in the 2004 minting of a Finnish commemorative coin, the €10 Tove Jansson and Finnish Children's Culture commemorative coin.
 The obverse depicts a combination of her portrait and the skyline, an artist's palette, a crescent and a sailing boat.
 The reverse features three Moomin characters.
 In 2014 she was again featured on a commemorative coin, this time of €20, becoming the only person other than the former Finnish president Urho Kekkonen to be granted two such coins.
 She was featured on a €2 commemorative coin that entered general circulation in June 2014.
 Since 1988, Finland's Post has released several postage stamp sets and one postal card with Moomin motifs.
 In 2014, Jansson was featured on a Finnish stamp set.
-In 2014 the City of Helsinki honored Jansson by renaming a park near her childhood home in Katajanokka "Tove Jansson's Park" (Tove Janssonin puisto, Tove Janssons park).
-The city has placed a memorial plaque to Jansson at her home in Ullanlinnankatu, Helsinki.
+In 2014 the City of Helsinki honoured Jansson by renaming a park near her childhood home in Katajanokka "Tove Jansson's Park".
+(Note: Tove Janssonin puisto, Tove Janssons park.)
+The city has in addition placed a memorial plaque to Jansson at her home in Ullanlinnankatu, Helsinki.

 When an animated series, Moominvalley was broadcast in 2019, the journalist Rhianna Pratchett wrote an article about the impact Jansson had had on her father, the fantasy author Terry Pratchett; he called Jansson one of the greatest children's writers ever, and credited her writing as one of the reasons he became an author.